Bangkok's Wat Arun is a gleaming spire at night. Photo: Shutterstock

 Bangkok: Krua Apsorn is a small restaurant in the city’s Rattanakosin area that has served dedicated foodies, top government officials, and the occasional royal (take-away, of course) for decades.
 It’s particularly known for its massaman nua, an exquisite preparation of the mild beef curry dish thought to have been introduced by Muslim merchants during the Ayutthaya period.

-Bangkok: Located in Chinatown, the Guay Jub Ouan Pochana food cart has decades of experience with its signature dish, guay jub, a rolled rice-noodle soup.
+Located in Chinatown, the Guay Jub Ouan Pochana food cart has decades of experience with its signature dish, guay jub, a rolled rice-noodle soup with delectable peppery broth.

 Chiang Rai: Locus Native Food Lab.
 This 14-seat restaurant is a fusion of a scientific laboratory, gallery, and botanical museum.
 Blending ethnic Karen, Akha, and other regional cuisines with traditional Lanna culture, there is just one ten-course set menu, which changes each month.
 The chef/owner is bringing back local wisdom to preserve northern Thai cuisine.
 The restaurant is usually fully booked a month ahead of time by locals, so you need to reserve far in advance.